 For the safety of your client, always do a thorough intake.
 If your client has diabetes, make sure you know which kind and what medication, if any, he or she is taking.
 Know what to do in an emergency.
 Massage can be a safe modality for diabetics if the right precautions are taken.

 * Author’s Note: Gestational diabetes first occurs during pregnancy and has no symptoms.
-It occurs in about 4 percent of pregnancies.
+It occurs in about 2 to 10 percent of pregnancies in the United States.
 A woman needs to be tested for this no later than between the 20th and 24th weeks of pregnancy.
 If left undiagnosed and untreated, gestational diabetes can have serious negative effects on the child, including excessive birth weight, jaundice, seizures and respiratory distress.
 Studies have also shown the children to be twice as likely to be diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and at risk for developing Type 2 diabetes.

 Earn continuing education credit for this article contained in our Common Pathologies & Complaints series.
 Click here to enroll.